stevecondylios/jump-to-noisy-tab/README.md

 - Jump to tabs with active audio by clicking the extension icon
 - Use keyboard shortcut Alt+Shift+J (Option+Shift+J on macOS) to jump to noisy tabs
+- Pressing the shortcut repeatedly cycles through all tabs with active audio
 - Works across all Chrome windows
 - Minimal permissions required